iopred/kit/README.md

 what if your api for your system can be this:

-const kat = kit() // produce kat() kit == kat // true
+const kat = kit() // produce kat() kit != kat // true
-kit() == kat // true and repeatable kit() == kat() // false!
+kit == kat() // true and repeatable kat == kit() // true and repeatable kit() == kat() // false!

 ok, now you can implement that if you have two states, an on state, and an off state, and the output of one state is a valid input into the other state, as you're just passing the function back and forth

-so you can do this, and output a '0' on kit() runs, and '1' on kit2() runs?
+so you can do this, and output a '0' on kit() runs, and '1' on kat() runs?

-then you can just interpolate that output! scaling half way between kit and kit2 returns half the change between the simulations, which is the same simulation!
+then you can just interpolate that output! scaling half way between kit and kat returns half the change between the simulations, which is the same simulation!

 ok, so now we have a quine, but the problem is, our state is lost on every run!! oh no!!!